 Livestrong: “12 Insanely Good Avocado Recipes You’ve Probably Never Tried”

-So you live in NY but are receiving all sorts of ads and offers for other locations...happens all the time, right?!
-I would definitely unsubscribe from a newsletter like that.
+So you live in NY but are receiving all sorts of ads and offers for other locations...happens all the time, right?

 Don’t wait until the customer gets to this point.
-It may seem like a small detail, but companies are still not always paying attention to it.
 If you send the right offers targeted to the right location, there is a much higher chance that your email will be opened, and better yet, might end up increasing sales!

-Subject lines are similar to calls-to-actions, as in both cases the main goal is to get people to click through.
-The subject lines that begin with action verbs rather than passive verbs or nouns are more enticing, and can make a huge difference in open rates.
+Subject lines are similar to CTAs - the main goal is to get people to click through.
+Subject lines that begin with action verbs rather than passive verbs or nouns are more enticing, and can make a huge difference in open rates.

 A few examples could be “join us”, “eat”, “watch”, “enjoy”, “learn”, “hurry” etc...

 5. Match the number of characters in your “From” name

 When writing an email, the “from” name has to be evident and authentic so the customer knows who the email is coming from.
 However, have you ever thought about the length of it?